liu-q16/liu-q16.github.io/_pages/about.md

 </style>

 <div class="intro">
 I am currently a <a href="https://profiles.stanford.edu/qiao-liu">postdoctoral scholar</a> from <a href="https://statistics.stanford.edu/">Department of Statistics</a>, <a href="https://www.stanford.edu/">Stanford University</a>, advised by Prof. <a href="https://statistics.stanford.edu/people/wing-hung-wong">Wing Hung Wong</a> (NAS member).
 Prior to that, I was a PhD student from <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, where I spent two years in Stanford University, jointly advised by Prof. Wing Hung Wong.
-My research area mainly covers statistical learning and machine learning algorithms.
-My current interests aim at solving several problems in statistics, such as density estimation, causal inference, likelihood-free Bayesian, with deep generative models.
-I'm also interested in applying machine learning algorithms to various problems in biomedical informatics and computational biology, which involves pharmacology data, biomedical data and next-generation sequencing (NGS) data analysis.
+My research interests lie on the intersection of machine learning, statistics, and computational biology.
+I have been trying to solve several problems in statistics, such as density estimation, causal inference, likelihood-free Bayesian, with deep generative models.
+Besides, I'm also interested in various problems in computational biology and biomedical informatics, which involves genomic data, pharmacology data, biomedical data analysis.
 </div>

 ## Recent News